Yes, We’re Moving Into a Van

 Living In a Van Full Time: Finding Our New Home

 The first matter of business was finding our new home.
 I’m not going to lie: Tiffany and I are not the handiest of individuals.
 Nearly everything I try to fix in our current house ends up in worse shape than when I started.
 And if we try to fix something together, we end up fighting.
 So, we knew we needed a van that was already built.
+It would have made for great van life blog fodder, but we also wanted to stay married and keep all of our fingers intact.

 The particulars we required were fairly spartan: a van that runs, with a comfy bed, some solar panels, and a built-in stove.
 We found our new home in Livingston, a short drive from where we live.
 We got a great deal on the van, snatched it up, and drove off in our soon-to-be-home on wheels.